Code-Institute-Submissions/SabihaAfroze-gourmet_story-mp-3/README.md

     - [Python 3.6.7](https://www.python.org/) - Used as the back-end programming language.
     - [MongoDB Atlas](https://www.mongodb.com/) - Used to store my database in the 'cloud'.
     - [PyMongo 3.8.0](https://api.mongodb.com/python/current/) - Used as the Python API for MongoDB.
-    - [Python dotenv](https://github.com/theskumar/python-dotenv) - Used to get/set values in `.env` file.

 ##### back to [top](#table-of-contents)